Nengyi-Jonathan-Jiang/parser/res/jasm/cerium.md

 # Cerium (Assembly language)

-(Neodymium, the IR; Dysprosium, the language)
+(Neodymium the low level language; Dysprosium the high level language)

 ### Locations and operations

 Cerium is a register-based assembly language.
 The CeVM (Cerium Virtual Machine) has 8 general-purpose registers labeled `r0` through `r7` as well as a dedicated stack pointer register `sp`

 Operations in Cerium can read and write directly to registers (direct location) or memory locations pointed to by registers (indirect location), and they can also have literals as sources.
 Unary operations are written as

 ```